dustinlyons/nixos-config/README.md

 ```
 EDITOR=vim nix run github:ryantm/agenix -- -e secret.age
 ```
 This opens an editor to accept, encrypt, and write your secret to disk.
-Commit the file to your `nix-secrets` repo and add a reference in your `secrets.nix` file.
+Commit the file to your `nix-secrets` repo and add a reference in the `secrets.nix` of your `nixos-config`.

 ## Secrets used in my configuration
 | Secret Name           | Platform         | Description           |